Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations

 where $\overline{\Omega}$ is the complementary set of $\Omega$. \item Additive Laplace noise:

 where $\textup{sign}(\cdot)$ denotes the signum function and $\circ$ denotes the point-wise product. \item Poisson observations:

-where $\mathbb{I}\in\mathbb{R}^{n_1\times r\times n_3}$ denotes the tensor with all entries being $1$, and the square and root are performed in point-wise manners. \end{itemize} \end{remark}
+where $\mathbb{I}_{n_1n_2}\in\mathbb{R}^{n_1\times n_2 \times n_3}$ denotes the tensor with all entries being $1$, and the square and root are performed in point-wise manners. \end{itemize} \end{remark}

-\begin{remark} We also need to compute the proximal mapping of tensor $\ell_0$ norm \cite{donoho1994ideal} in Algorithm \ref{AlSNDM}.
+\begin{remark} We also need to compute the proximal mapping of the tensor $\ell_0$ norm \cite{donoho1994ideal} in Algorithm \ref{AlSNDM}.
 Note that the tensor $\ell_0$ norm is separable.
-Then we just need to derive its scalar form.
-For any $t>0$, the proximal mapping of $t \|\cdot\|_0$ is given by (see, e.g., \cite[Example 6.10]{beck2017first})
+Therefore, we just need to derive its scalar form.
+For any $t>0$, the proximal mapping of $t \|\cdot\|_0$ at $y$ is given by (see, e.g., \cite[Example 6.10]{beck2017first})

 \end{remark}